chinapedia/wikipedia.abstract.en/Page/Erfurt.md

 Erfurt during the Napoleonic Wars

-Die_Napoleonshöhe_im_Steiger_bei_Erfurt_von_NH_Dornheim.jpg's birthday, this Greek-style temple with grotto, flowerbeds and fountain in the __ was burned in November 1813 and completely destroyed by Erfurters and their besiegers in 1814.]]
+'s birthday, this Greek-style temple with grotto, flowerbeds and fountain in the __ was burned in November 1813 and completely destroyed by Erfurters and their besiegers in 1814.]]
 Erfurt became part of the Kingdom of Prussia in 1802, to compensate for territories Prussia lost to France on the Left Bank of the Rhine.[17][18]
 In the Capitulation of Erfurt the city, its 12,000 Prussian and Saxon defenders under William VI, Prince of Orange-Nassau, 65 artillery pieces, and the Petersberg Citadel and Cyriaksburg Citadel Cyriaksburg were handed over to the French on 16 October 1806;[19] At the time of the capitulation, Joachim Murat, Marshal of France, had about 16,000 troops near Erfurt.[20]
 With the attachment of the Saxe-Weimar territory of Blankenhain, the city became part of the First French Empire in 1806 as the Principality of Erfurt, directly subordinate to Napoleon as an "imperial state domain" (), separate from the Confederation of the Rhine, which the surrounding Thuringian states had joined.[21]
 Erfurt was administered by a civilian and military Senate[22] (__)[23] under a French governor, based in the , previously the seat of city's governor under the Electorate.[24]
 Napoleon first visited the principality on 23 July 1807, inspecting the citadels and fortifications.[25]
 In 1808, the Congress of Erfurt was held with Napoleon and Alexander I of Russia visiting the city.[26]

 During their administration, the French introduced street lighting and a tax on foreign horses to pay for maintaining the road surface.[27]
 The suffered under the French occupation, with its inventory being auctioned off to other local churches – including the organ, bells and even the tower of the chapel (__) – and the former monastery's library being donated to the University of Erfurt (and then to the Boineburg Library when the university closed in 1816).[28]
 Similarly the Cyriaksburg Citadel was damaged by the French, with the city-side walls being partially dismantled in the hunt for imagined treasures from the convent, workers being paid from the sale of the building materials.[29]